OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 OpenMDAO can parse this expression so that the `solve_nonlinear` and `jacobian` methods are taken care of for you.
 Notice that standard math functions like `exp` are available to use.
-Because we promote every variable in our call to `add`, all of the inputs variables are automatically connected to sources in the model.
+Because we promote every variable in our call to `add`, all of the input variables are automatically connected to sources in the model.
 We also specify our default initial values as the remaining arguments for the ExecComp.
 You are not required to do this for scalars, but you must always allocate the array inputs ('z' in this case).